5G Network Testing and Performance

 Multiple input, multiple output, or MIMO refers to antenna technology that can be used to increase the data rate (spatial multiplexing) instead of improving robustness.
 A system that incorporates a much larger number of radio antennas into arrays on cellular towers is referred to as massive MIMO.
 At high frequencies, radio wavelengths are so small that a large array of antennas can be integrated into a much smaller form factor to allow massive MIMO operation.

 Massive MIMO can overcome some of the drawbacks associated with millimeter wave by transmitting data streams in parallel and enabling the device to reconstitute them into a single message.
-Massive MIMO array density and elimination of connector ports has prohibited traditional cabled testing and ushered in new standards for over-the-air (OTA) testing.
+Massive MIMO array density and elimination of connector ports has prohibited traditional cabled testing and ushered in new over-the-air (OTA) 5G test standards.

 This advanced functionality has landed synchronization testing requirements for 5G MIMO arrays into the most stringent (A+) category of tests.
 Fronthaul transport network node (FTN) testing with the T-BERD/MTS-5800-100G can effectively validate synchronization requirements by performing throughput, delay and packet jitter measurements.